BrianDouglasIE/BrianDouglasIE.github.io/posts/beedeedee-julia-test-framework.md

 The correct variant of greet get's called based on the type of `struct` that is passed to the method.
 A `struct` being the way to define a custom data type.
 This takes a little bit of getting used to.
-But once I got my head around the fact that Julia operators being methods it started to makes sense.
+But once I got my head around the fact that Julia operators were methods it started to make sense.
 This clicked when it came to writing comparators for [BeeDeeDee.jl](https://github.com/BrianDouglasIE/BeeDeeDee.jl/tree/main) the test framework I ended up writing.

-But __why__ did I end writing a test framework?
+But __why__ did I end up writing a test framework?
 I hear you ask.
 Well because the built in Julia test framework lacked features that I wanted and would expect every test framework to have.
 For example hooks, like `before_each` and `after_all`, as well as human readable methods.
 The latter being something that the Julia community